What is Product Lifecycle Management (PLM)?

 • Centralized platform

 PLM provides a centralized platform to manage, access, and modify all data related to the product.
 Almost every department of the organization needs data related to products.
-The centralized platform ensures, synchronized, and the latest data is available to everyone.
+The centralized platform ensures, that synchronized, and the latest data is available to everyone.

 • Reduced time to market